What Is A Blue Moon & How Rare Is It?

-We spend so much time focused on our lives here on Earth that we often fail to notice the amazing things far, far away.
+We spend so much time focused on our lives here on Earth that we often fail to notice the fantastic things far away!
+Our seemingly limitless universe is filled with genuinely astonishing things that you can learn about right here!

 A blue moon isn't actually that rare.
 According to NASA, one can typically be seen every two and a half years.